-National League of Cities President Matt Zone challenges every NLC member city to take action to increase economic mobility and opportunity for their residents in 2017.
+Highlighting practical and accessible steps city leaders can take to help individuals and families meet their basic needs and move up the economic ladder, NLC President Matt Zone challenges every NLC member city to take action and sign a pledge to increase economic mobility and opportunity for their residents in 2017.

 Cities can’t wait.
 That’s true in so many areas where federal or state help is stymied by partisan gridlock or ideological differences.
 But mayors and other city leaders don’t have the option of doing nothing in the face of local challenges.
 They have to step up – and taking steps to expand economic mobility and opportunity is a great example of what’s possible.